Mr. David Lykins – Superintendent

 The Brainbook concussion course is free of charge.

-Northland Preparatory Academy has two seven passenger mini-vans and numerous 12-passenger vans for use for all school activities.
+Northland Preparatory Academy has numerous 12-passenger vans for use for all school activities.
 It may be required that parents assist teams with our transportation challenges.
 Parents who are willing assist with transportation must do the following to be placed on NPA’s insurance policy and cleared prior to driving any of our students (except your own children):

 Submit a photocopy of their driver’s license and current proof of insurance to the Athletic Director.